 These steps are described with more details in the following.

-I am not sure which PostgreSQL versions require the Microsoft Visual C++ 2008 distributable package but if I remember correctly, I had to install it when I installed PostgreSQL 9.1.
+Nevertheless, I will leave it here because you still need to do it if you install older PostgreSQL versions by using the binary zip distribution.
+I am not sure which PostgreSQL versions require the Microsoft Visual C++ 2008 distributable package, but if I remember correctly, I had to install it when I installed PostgreSQL 9.1.

 Downloading the Microsoft Visual C++ 2008 Redistributable Package

 The first step is to download and install the Microsoft Visual C++ 2008 redistributable package.